VIDEO: Coastguard rescues person after serious fall from cliffs at Portrush

-VIDEO from Portrush: Coleraine Coastguard rescues person after cliff fall - RNLI, NIAS, PSNI all involved in operation
+VIDEO from Portrush: Coleraine Coastguard rescues person after cliff fall at Ramore Head - RNLI, NIAS, PSNI all involved in operation

 and live on Freeview channel 276